ComplianceUpdated二月 19, 2026

-How to close an LLC: Dissolution, winding up, and termination
+How to terminate an LLC: Dissolution, winding up, and termination

 Limited liability companies (LLCs) have a lifecycle.
 They’re formed, they do business, and they terminate.
-And while it’s true that LLCs have a right to exist forever—an entity characteristic known as perpetual duration—the fact is, most will one day terminate.
+And while it’s true that LLCs have a right to exist forever — an entity characteristic known as perpetual duration — the fact is, many will one day terminate.

-Many operating agreements set forth when and how an LLC will dissolve, wind up, liquidate, and distribute its remaining assets to its members.
-If not, the statute’s default provisions have to be followed.
-This is one reason why it’s so important to have a written operating agreement.
-The statutory default provisions will not necessarily reflect what the members want to happen.
-In addition, the statutes have some requirements that must be complied with that cannot be altered by the operating agreement.
+Many operating agreements specify how and when this process will work.
+If an agreement doesn’t cover these provisions, the statute’s default provisions must be followed.
+This is why having a written operating agreement is important.
+The statutory default provisions may not reflect what the members want.
+Also, the statutes have certain requirements that must be complied with that cannot be altered by the operating agreement.

-Is your LLC ready to close up shop?
+Is your limited liability company ready to close up shop?

 Regardless of the reason for terminating an LLC, there’s more to it than just putting up a “Closed” sign.

 The triggering event.
 Dissolution begins with a “triggering event”.
-This is an event, act, or occurrence that, once it happens, requires the LLC to stop doing its regular business and start winding up.
+This is an event, act, or occurrence that requires the LLC to stop doing regular business and start winding up.
 The triggering event may be set forth in the operating agreement.
-Take, for example, an LLC formed for a specific purpose – say to hold a piece of property until it’s sold.
+Take, for example, an LLC formed for a specific purpose, such as holding a piece of property until it’s sold.
 Its operating agreement may have a clause saying the LLC must dissolve upon the sale of the property.
 The triggering event may also be a vote of the members.

 CT note: While this article is addressing voluntary dissolution and termination, it may be noted that the LLC statutes also provide for administrative dissolution for LLCs that fail to comply with certain compliance requirements and for judicial dissolution under certain circumstances.

 Member vote.
 Often, an LLC's dissolution is triggered by a vote of the members.
 Before a vote is taken, it is important to read the operating agreement.
-It may set forth the number or percentage of members who have to approve dissolution.
-It may also require a meeting to be held, notice to be given, and other formalities.
+It may set forth the number or percentage of members who must approve dissolution.
+The agreement may also require a meeting to be held, notice to be given, and other formalities.

 Filing a document.
-Many states require the filing of a document after the event of dissolution.
-Generally called articles of dissolution, it usually states the LLC’s name, the date it was formed, the fact the LLC is dissolving, and the event triggering the dissolution.
-Upon the effective date of this document, the LLC is considered dissolved and must stop doing its regular business and start winding up.
+Many states require a document to be filed when an LLC dissolves.
+This document is typically called articles of dissolution.
+It includes the LLC’s name, its formation date, the fact the LLC is dissolving, and the triggering event.
+Once this document takes effect, the LLC is considered dissolved and must stop doing its regular business and start winding up.

 Winding up an LLC: Necessary, but not simple

 What the statutes say.
 Once the LLC is dissolved, the members (or managers, if the LLC is manager-managed) must begin winding up its affairs.
-The LLC statutes broadly describe what has to be done.
+In regard to what “winding up” means, LLC statutes broadly describe what must be done.
 There are three main tasks:

 • Discharging the LLC’s debts, obligations, and other liabilities